-Flint crisis spurs calls to change Michigan open-records law
+Flint crisis spurs calls to change open records law

 Lansing — Under fire for his administration’s role in Flint’s lead-tainted water emergency, Michigan Gov. Rick Snyder did something that would be legally required in most other states by releasing his government emails related to the crisis.